top of page

-Since 2013, Dr. Siljamäki has been enhancing pedagogical and theoretical insights at the intersection of art, creativity, and society by collaborating with professionals from various disciplines.
+Since 2013, Dr. Siljamäki has been involved in designing and executing projects that enhance pedagogical and theoretical insights at the intersection of art, creativity, and society by collaborating with professionals from various disciplines.

-Her projects combine research with development, emphasising practice-based knowledge, creative practices, and social transformation, both in music education and societal change beyond traditional art education, such as in healthcare settings.
+Siljamäki is especially interested in research-based development, emphasising practice-based knowledge, creative practices, and social transformation, in music education and beyond, such as in healthcare settings.

 2023-2026